 |Further details outdoors|

-The swimming pool, constructed in 2008 by Piscine Castiglione, is 20m from the house and is 15m long and 5m wide.
+The swimming pool, constructed by Piscine Castiglione, is 20m from the house and is 15m long and 5m wide.
 It has walk-in steps at the shallow end (1.1m) and a ladder at the deep end (2.2m).
 It is surrounded by a tiled terrace and grass and enjoys an indoor changing area and separate wet room with WC.
 There is also an outside shower nearby the steps.
 Large umbrellas and outside furniture from Unopiu complement the pool.
 Pool towels are provided.
 The views from the pool over the surrounding countryside, and from hammocks slung between olive trees, are breathtaking.

 The pool is cleaned weekly by a professional specialist company responsible for ensuring water quality, which is based on salt electrolysis and not on chlorine products..

 There is a large upstairs terrace directly accessible from the two double bedrooms; downstairs is another wide terrace directly accessible, through double glass doors, from both the dining room and the kitchen.
 There are a variety of areas to eat al fresco, either in sun or in shade.

 The house, garden, pool and terraces are completely private and are not over-looked.

 There are ample parking places within the grounds, including a secure garage.

 Preferred arrival time is between 15:00 to 18:00 hours; preferred departure time is before 10:00 hours.